Academy of Personal Defense and Security

 402 Old Wilson Road, Wendell, NC 27591

-Choosing a firearm for Personal Defense and Conceal-ability , generally, does not lend itself to accuracy or marksman characteristics.
-Depending on the size of the person, conceal-ability is determined by the ability to “hide” the firearm from normal view with-in the clothing/accessories.
+Choosing a firearm for personal defense and conceal-ability generally, does not lend itself to accuracy or marksman characteristics.
+Depending on the size of the person, conceal-ability is determined by the ability to “hide” the firearm from normal view with clothing/accessories.
 Comfort of carry, especially weight of the firearm should be considered as-well.
 Shorter barrels and smaller frames are generally the better choice.
 Two factors that follow are 1.
 Caliber/power factor and 2.
 Sight Radius (distance between front and rear sight).
 Recovery from the recoil of higher caliber/more powerful cartridges is more difficult with smaller, lighter framed pistols.
 As long-range shots are generally not required in the personal defense scenario, shorter sight radius may not be as critical.

-**Note: this is NOT the firearm that you'll want to learn to shoot with!
-Range time and experience with larger frame (heavier and longer sight radius) or smaller caliber (with longer sight radius) ARE better tools for learning fundamentals and marksmanship.
+**Note: A defensive firearm is NOT the best choice for learning to shoot!
+Range time and experience with a larger frame (heavier and longer sight radius) or smaller caliber (with longer sight radius) firearm is a much better tool for learning marksmanship fundamentals!
+The same fundamentals can then be transferred to a defensive firearm by an experienced and proficient shooter.

 Semi-automatic vs. Revolver

-Semi-automatic Pistols, seeming to be the preference these days, have some advantages over revolvers.
-The most notable one being ammunition capacity.
+Semi-automatic Pistols - Most have a higher ammunition capacity.
 A lot of semi-autos of .380, 9mm, 40S&W carry a minimum of 10 rounds with some holding as many as 19 in their magazines.
 While this is considerable “fire-power”, most defensive scenarios require, maybe 3-4 rounds.
 Familiarity with the operation of your semi-auto is imperative!
 Maintenance and cleaning is required for the firearm to operate reliably.
-The operator should be able to recognize and clear stoppages in-short-order.
-Practice is important!
-Knowledge of the firearms ability to “feed” the “carry ammunition” is important.
+The operator should be able to recognize and clear stoppages quickly and efficiently.
+Compatible and reliable ammunition is a must.
+Remember there is a difference between range ball ammo and defensive ammo.
+There are great safety implications when used incorrectly.

-Revolvers, a.k.a. “reliablility” generally do not carry the same number of rounds in their cylinders.
+Revolvers - The easiest gun to shoot and the hardest gun to shoot well!
+Revolvers generally carry less ammunition rounds in their cylinders.
 Modern day revolvers generally carry 5 to 6 rounds of ammunition.
-While maintenance/cleaning is required, consider a revolver when carrying in dusty environments (ankle holsters).
+Maintenance/cleaning is required often.
+Consider a revolver when carrying in dusty environments (ankle holsters).
 Small, light-weight frames, short-barreled revolvers are readily available from most manufacturers.

 Caliber and Power

 If you subscribe to“Hatcher's Theory”, then you know that “stopping power” is made-up of a combination of factors.
 Bullet momentum, frontal area, velocity, and a 'form factor' are to be considered.
-Logically, the necessity to shoot an assailant infers a desire to incapacitate him/her, immediately.
-It then follows that, the most effective method is for the assailant to “absorb” the stopping power of the bullet.
-To much power and the bullet goes right through.
+The necessity to shoot an assailant infers a desire to incapacitate him/her immediately.
+The most effective method of stopping the threat is for the assailant to “absorb” the stopping power of the bullet.
+Too much power and the bullet goes right through.
 Not enough power and the assailant continues the assault.
 Wikipedia has an article that goes into greater detail on Stopping Power.